Cre4T3Tiv3/algorithms-and-data-structures-portfolio/README.md

 - [Contribution](#contribution)
 - [License](#license)

-Of course.
-Here's the updated "Structure" section of the README with the desired changes:

----

 ## Structure

 At its current state, the project is organized by algorithms/data structures and then further divided by the programming language.
 The presented structure gives a glimpse into the layout, but keep in mind, this is an evolving portfolio, and I'll be continuously expanding the repository as I add more solutions and dive into other languages and topics.